Welcome to my TFSA page. 🙂 Here you can see what kind of investments I hold.

 - Total = $52,000 contribution room

-I have contributed a total of $32,000 into TD accounts.
+I have contributed a total of $50,000 into TFSA.
 This is the bulk of my TFSA portfolio.
 It has been growing steadily over time.

 I’ve also contributed $17,000 into my Canadian Western Trust TFSA.
 100% of the funds are invested in Antrim Balanced Mortgage fund which is a mortgage investment corporation based in British Columbia.
 This is a fixed income asset so there is no capital appreciation over time.
 It just pays out a steady 6% to 7% annually which gets reinvested to purchase new units.